Dogs of War (comics): Publication history

 Elvis' story began in the Warriors of Plasm comic where he was originally introduced and featured.
 Dogs of War is a spin-off of Warriors of Plasm.

 The Schism that never was

-Originally, Jim Shooter, the founder and Editor-in-Chief of Defiant Comics, had planned to publish an inner-company "crossover" featuring all the characters and titles in the Defiant universe.
+Originally, Jim Shooter, the founder and editor-in-chief of Defiant Comics, had planned to publish an inner-company "crossover" featuring all the characters and titles in the Defiant universe.

-The crossover was a concept Shooter had originally developed during his tenure as Editor-in-Chief at Marvel Comics.
+The crossover was a concept that Shooter had originally developed during his tenure as editor-in-chief at Marvel Comics.
 His Secret Wars crossover with Marvel was originally a big hit with comic fans.
-Shooter would later revive the idea again while Editor-in-Chief at Valiant Comics, with the Unity crossover; another big hit with fans in the summer of 1992.
+Shooter would later revive the idea while editor-in-chief at Valiant Comics, with the Unity crossover, another big hit with fans in the summer of 1992.

-This time the crossover was to be called Schism.
-However, only two issues (Dogs of War #5 and Warriors of Plasm #13) made it onto comic store shelves before the company ceased publication of all its titles.
+This time, the crossover was to be called Schism, but only two issues (Dogs of War #5 and Warriors of Plasm #13) made it onto comic store shelves before the company ceased publishing all its titles.